 Are there any industry-specific infringements?
-Are there any industryspecific defences or antitrust exemptions?
+Are there any industry-specific defences or antitrust exemptions?
+Is there a defence or exemption for government-sanctioned activity or regulated conduct?

 There are no industry-specific offences or defences.
 The Competition Law applies to all industries, without exception.
 To the extent that they act as an undertaking within the meaning of the Competition Law, state-owned entities also fall within the scope of application of article 4.